RackunSec/Penetration-Testing-Grimoire/Vulnerabilities/Web/arbitrary-file-upload.md

 Content-Type: application/x-php
 ```
 The `filename="wpes.php%00.png"` string shows that we tampered with the file name just before we pas the file along ot the web server.
-## Other Extensions
+## Alternative Extensions
 Sometimes, a filter will block extensions like `.php` but not `.php5` which means we can upload our WPES.PHP shell if we simply change the extension to `.php5`.
-This can be done for PHP files by testying the following extensions,
+This can be done for files by testying the following extensions,
+#### PHP
 * pht
 * phpt
 * phtml